flowSar/skillhub/README.md

      ```
    - Open the app in your browser at: `http://localhost:5173/`

+## License

+This project is licensed under the MIT License.
+Feel free to use and modify it for your own projects.

 ## Contributing

 Feel free to contribute to this project by creating issues or submitting pull requests.